-The coinage that has been made by the Royal Mint for the people of England and then the United Kingdom over the last 1000 years is an important way in which to understand the history of the country.
+The coinage that has been made by the Royal Mint for the people of Britain over the last 1000 years is an important way in which to understand the history of the country.